mkashyap69/travel-log-app/README.md

 # travel-log-app
-A travel log app with map features
+A Travel logging app with mapbox api for map and locating places, made using MERN stack.

 ## SITE DEPLOYED AT